elipousson/presentations/2016-07-22-baltimore-data-day.md

 Note:

-Where did we get our data?

-TK: Image of Socrata Open Baltimore Data Portal
+Additional questions:

-What is the proportion of landuse in Baltimore historic districts?
+- What is the proportion of land use in Baltimore historic districts?
 How does that compare to the city as a whole?

-What is the timeline for Baltimore's historic district designations?
+- What is the timeline for Baltimore's historic district designations?